usefulsensors/ai_in_a_box/README.md

 # Connectors and buttons.

-Power to the top USB-C connector boots AI in a Box.
+Power to the top USB-C connector boots AI in a Box (do not connect power to the side USB-C connector).

 <img src="images/power.jpg" alt="power" width="500"/>